 - Soil pH strips

-This method (courtesy of The Spruce) works best for growing moss directly in the soil or covering up some bare patches where your lawn won’t propagate.
-Let’s get started!
+This method (courtesy of The Spruce) works best for growing moss directly in the soil.
+Or when covering up some bare patches where your lawn won’t propagate.

 Using a pitchfork, upturn and weed the spot you want to grow your moss.
 Then rake the surface of the soil so that the filaments can make good contact with the ground.

 Step 2: Acidic soil conditions test with the use of soil pH strips

 Soils normally become acidic when elements are replaced by hydrogen ions.
 This includes calcium, magnesium, sodium and potassium.

 Most lawns require a 6.5 to 7 soil level, which is neutral and considered alkaline.
 But for moss, it should be below 6.